Someone I’m With Has Autism, by Carrie Cariello & Jordan Capell, eBook 2015; with < My Thoughts > by Sara Luker

 With this mug, I hope.

-< My Thoughts > “…my normally transparent son kept a secret and surprised his father.”
+< My Thoughts > “…kept a secret and surprised his father.”

 When Jack exhibits the ability to keep a secret and surprise his father, he not only is managing the demands of several emotions at once, plus problem-solving, but he is anticipating enjoying a future event.
 This is HUGE!